DanVal123/notes/git/README.md

 To clone or bring a local repo up to date:

 * `git clone https://...`: Clone a repo to my local computer
-* `git pull https://...`: Pull the repo from GitHub to the local repo on my compter.
+* `git pull https://...`: Pull the repo from GitHub to the local repo on my computer.

 To stage and commit some changes